[Holodeck:

 at one time or another.

-There's no pain greater than that.
-Neelix, are you afraid you're going
+no pain greater than that.
+Neelix, are you afraid you're going to lose

-certainly hope not.
-I, I, I just can't seem to stop these awful
+just can't seem to stop these awful feelings.

 CHAKOTAY: Nothing makes us more vulnerable than when we love someone.